Healthy Communities

 Further resources can be found through Coalition Trip, a collaborative website hosted by our partners at the Indiana CTSI Community Health Partnerships.

 Community Health Partnerships (CHeP) of the Indiana Clinical and Translational Sciences Institute (CTSI) aims to link the experience and skills of community leaders, health professionals, and university researchers to improve the health of Indiana citizens.
 Indiana University, Purdue University, and the University of Notre Dame along with other universities across the state are collaborating to engage Indiana communities and citizens as partners in the research process to achieve the goal of a healthier state.
 With the advice and participation of community leaders, CHeP seeks to provide better ways to conduct and disseminate research about health to Indiana’s communities and citizens.
-Purdue Extension is a crucial partner in this statewide work. expands the reach of CHeP to be statewide in scope.
+Purdue Extension is a crucial partner in this statewide work which helps to expand the reach of CHeP to be statewide in scope.

 How Can Health and Human Sciences Extension Help You?